yutec/LTE/README.md

 C/C++ compilers should work with no problem.

 A sample of data simulation codes written for Matlab is available in the subfolder "data."
 Users can run it to generate all the necessary data in the txt format for the Monte Carlo exercise.
 The C++ codes (extern.cpp or main.cpp) need to be updated with the correct path for the input data files as well as the global constants defined therein.
 For MPEC, it is strongly recommended to have more than 20GBs of physical RAM for successful experiment in the large data setting.

+Information on the authors can be found at http://people.stern.nyu.edu/mishihar/ and https://sites.google.com/site/yutecsuncom.